Escher.gif (426 bytes)

 Introduction: This page presents personal aspects of cable-making at Greenwich, by some of the craftsmen who worked there.
 Many thanks to Jim Jones and Ron Fox for their contributions.

-Ron Fox, now retired, started work at Telcon/STC in 1945, and worked on many cable ship projects as a marine engineer.
+Ron Fox, who sadly died in May 2019 aged 88, started work at Telcon/STC in 1945, and worked on many cable ship projects as a marine engineer.

 --Bill Burns